-Digital Commerce Overview
+Digital Commerce – Overview

 Platform Developed by a Vendor

-There are many industry leaders such as IBM, Oracle, Magento, Salesforce, SAP, Digital River, and more, that provide a platform.
-There are professional services and software companies such as Accenture and Apttus, respectively, that offer solutions.
+There are many industry leaders such as IBM, Oracle, Magento, Salesforce, SAP, Digital River, and more, that provide a digital commerce platform.

 The two main elements of a digital commerce platform are: